-(2) consecutive monitoring periods conducted pursuant to 10 CSR 60-15.070 and submits the results to the department.
+(C) Any small- or medium-size water system that is required to complete the corrosion control steps due to its exceedance of the lead or copper action level may cease completing the treatment steps whenever the system meets both action levels during each of two (2) consecutive monitoring periods conducted pursuant to 10 CSR 60-15.070 and submits the results to the department.
 If any such water system after that exceeds the lead or copper action level during any monitoring period, the system (or the department, as the case may be) shall recommence completion of the applicable treatment steps, beginning with the first treatment step which was not previously completed in its entirety.
 The department may require a system to repeat treatment steps previously completed by the system where the department determines that this is necessary to implement properly the treatment requirements of this section.
 The department shall notify the system in writing of the determination and explain the basis for its decision.
+The requirement for any smallor medium-size system to implement corrosion control treatment steps (including systems deemed to have optimized corrosion control) is triggered whenever any small- or medium-size system exceeds the lead or copper action level.

-AUTHORITY: section 640.100, RSMo (Cum.
-Supp.
-1989).
+AUTHORITY: section 640.100, RSMo 2000.
 Original rule filed Aug.
 4, 1992, effective May 6, 1993.
+Amended: Filed Aug.
+14, 2001, effective April 30, 2002.